DeanTS96/api_project/README.md

 A news api allowing users to use CRUD (Create, Read, Update, Delete) operations to interact with the database

 ## Setup
+Must be on node v20.5.0 or later and psql version 14.9 or later

 1. Clone the repo.
 ----